emelyanovkr/crypto-data-service-loader/README.md

 # crypto-data-service-loader
 ## About program
-A standalone robust service that handles uploading ticker data to **Clickhouse**.
+A standalone multithreaded service that handles uploading ticker data to **Clickhouse**.
 Data from Clickhouse is used in **Grafana** for analytics.
 All flows are using *lightweight workflow engine* - [Flower](https://github.com/ja-css/flower).

 The file containing ticker data has the following format name: